ASL Lessons | Bookstore | Library | ASL University Main ►

 Permission rules regarding use of ASL University and/or Lifeprint.com material:

-Teachers are welcome to teach their classes "in partnership" with this site.
-By that I mean, go ahead and refer your students to https://www.lifeprint.com (ASL University) as the equivalent of a "textbook" for your course instead of requiring your students to purchase expensive books and materials.
+If you are not qualified to test your students then negotiate a contract with Lifeprint to use our tests and test answers.
+(We have tests that are beyond the practice quizzes provided for free).
+In other words, you can use https://www.lifeprint.com (ASL University) as the equivalent of a free online "textbook" for your course instead of requiring your students to purchase expensive books and materials.

 Again to be clear, specifically forbidden: Do NOT use my materials to create an app -- even if it is a free app.
-Often people contact me asking to use my materials to create a "FREE" app that they plan on giving away and will "not" sell.
-Often such people are usually planning to cram the app full of advertising and still make money off of my effort while making it harder for me to earn a living by building my own apps with my own materials.
+Even if it is a "web-based" learning tool (it is still an app).
+Often people contact me asking to use my materials to create a "FREE" app that they plan on giving away and will "not" sell it.
+Often such people are usually planning to add advertising to still make money off of our effort while making it harder for us to earn a living by building our own apps with our own materials.

 Allow me to give an example.
-An online school bought the rights to use my material in a walled online course (meaning students had to register and pay money to take it).
+An online school bought the rights to use ASLU material in a walled online course (meaning students had to register and pay money to take it).
 They paid a decent sum for the rights to a set of materials from Levels 1, 2, and 3 (videos, tests, graphics, witty commentary, etc.).
-I was willing to agree due to the fact that they are only minimally competing with me since they are not posting the material to the public on the net for free.
+We were willing to agree due to the fact that they are only minimally competing with us since they are not posting the material to the public on the net for free.

-4. You may NOT "re-sell" my material (material from this site) for a profit, but you MAY repackage the material in printed form for use with your own personal students, inform students where to find the original material, and charge students for normal and ordinary copying expenses.
+You may NOT "re-sell" this material (material from this site) for a profit, but you MAY repackage the material in PRINTED form for use with your own personal students, inform students where to find the original material, and (if you want to) charge students for normal and ordinary copying expenses.

-5. If you are a journalist or researcher or social media influencer you may copy and paste a few of my images in your news article or research paper without needing permission -- just include reasonable attribution and/or a link-back.
+If you are a journalist or researcher or social media influencer and would like to use a few of my images in your news article or research paper contact us for permission at [Link to Contact Info]

 (For more American Sign Language (ASL) resources check out Lifeprint.com)